m3verma/m3verma.github.io/Machine_Learning/home.md

 P = Number of times it correctly identified if an email is spam or not
 ```

+Some examples of where machine learning is useful/or being used :

+> DataBase Mining - Large data sets are being used by websites (Web click data - used to check what user is looking for), medical records are used to identify diseases
+> Autonomous helicopters - How to fly them
+> Natural Language Processing - Identifying meaning of a sentence
+> Amazon and Netflix product recommendations

 We just barely scratched the surface of machine learning.
 Now you know what is machine learning let's go in more depth.

 ## Different types of machine learning :